-These were the methods that correlated the most to the application.
+These were the methods that correlated the most to the application in which also the cited methodologies aided in the determination of the optimal replacement rate of spare parts.
 Data collection took take place directly from the maintenance and finance department.
-The collected information was dissected from the Purchase Orders (POs) specific to the suppliers, quotes used to generate the POs, spare parts consumption from the Work Orders (WOs) and inventory level records.
-The cited methodologies aided in the determination of the optimal replacement rate of spare parts.
-One of the limitations found was that maintenance department was in transition of digitalizing the reports which in the past were handwritten and the accuracy of the data recorded was found to be skewed (i.e. incomplete, incorrect).
-The main assumption used during the data collection process is that the consumption of the spare parts needed to keep the equipment operation was lumpy and intermittent.
+The collected information was dissected from:

+- Purchase Orders (POs) specific to the suppliers - Quotes used to generate the POs - Spare parts consumption from the Work Orders (WOs) - Inventory level records. - Limitations found: - Maintenance department was in transition of digitalizing the reports which in the past were handwritten and the accuracy of the data recorded was found to be skewed (i.e. incomplete, incorrect). - Ensuring safe space for spare parts was going to take longer than expected. - Complex mathematical equations which needed to be simplified for the smaller scale application. - Data overload from the finance and maintenance department solved by the application of the ABC Method.

-The quantitative model is the approach that has been selected to describe the current inventory status and shows the possibility of re-organizing the equipment's inventory.
+The main assumption used during the data collection process is that the consumption of the spare parts was lumpy and intermittent.
+The quantitative model is the approach that was selected to describe the current inventory status and shows the possibility of re-organizing the equipment's inventory.
 The total costs to keep the equipment running include the following variables: equipment maintenance labor hours, shop supplies, spare parts, fuel, and labor during the operational hours.
 Obtaining cost information of the maintenance labor hours and operational hours of the equipment was a limitation but the study was carried out with the variables specific to the inventory's area of opportunities already cited.